infiniteflight/infiniteflight-docs/developer-reference/index.md

 An API key is required and can be requested via email to [hello@infiniteflight.com](mailto:hello@infiniteflight.com).
 See [the overview](/guide/developer-reference/live-api/overview) for documentation.

+Before building against the Live API, read the [usage and polling best practices](/guide/developer-reference/live-api/best-practices).
+Live API data may only be used with temporary caching, must not be persisted, and may not be used to train AI models.

 ## Infinite Flight Connect API

 The Connect API is our local TCP API used for interacting with Infinite Flight devices running on the local network.